-One of the advantages to the Accelerating Progress courses is that it has been designed so that non-specialists, as well as fully qualified teachers, can deliver it.
+One of the advantages to the Accelerating Progress courses is that it has been designed so that non-specialists, as well as fully qualified mathematics teachers, can deliver it.
 Currently there is a shortage of mathematics teachers across the country and we are finding that in many cases non-specialists are teaching lessons.
-The nature of the course means it can be delivered by a wide variety of school staff, which gives schools more options for delivery.
+The nature of the course and the resources provided mean a wide variety of school staff can deliver the content, which gives schools more options in how to support struggling students.

 Is the course suitable for post-16 students resitting their mathematics GCSE?

-Mike has been teaching mathematics to Year 10 and 11 students for 20 years in a career spanning six schools.
+Mike has been teaching mathematics to Year 10 and 11 students for more than 20 years in a career spanning seven schools.
 He has extensive experience of working with disengaged learners, helping them gain a pass at GCSE.